lfrei/kafka-training/kafka-connect.md

 touch /tmp/input && chmod 777 /tmp/input
 ```

-Let's register the connector.
+Let's register the file source connector:

 ```
 # From broker container
 curl -X POST http://kafka-connect-01:8083/connectors \
 -H 'Accept: */*' \
 -H 'Content-Type: application/json' \
 -d '{
         "name": "file_source_connector",
         "config": {
         "connector.class": "org.apache.kafka.connect.file.FileStreamSourceConnector",
         "topic": "file-topic",
         "file": "/tmp/input",
         "value.converter": "org.apache.kafka.connect.storage.StringConverter"
     }
 }'
 ```

-* 💡 The connector names 'file_source_connector' is unique
+* The connector names 'file_source_connector' is unique
-* 💡 FileStreamSourceConnector is an implementation of a connector from the kafka connector API.
+* FileStreamSourceConnector is an implementation of a connector from the kafka connector API.
-* 💡 **org.apache.kafka.connect.file.FileStreamSourceConnector** is not by default in container and was copied.
+* `org.apache.kafka.connect.file.FileStreamSourceConnector` is not by default in the container and was copied see (docker-compose.yaml)
-* 💡 Converter are for the data format.
-See https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/#configuring-converters
+* Converter are for the data format.
+See [Converter configuration](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/#configuring-converters)

-Let's investigate the connectors.
+Let's investigate the connectors:

 ```
+# From broker container
 # Show all connectors
 curl http://kafka-connect-01:8083/connectors
 # Check our specific connector